 Its hours (Monday through Friday from 8 AM- 3 PM) exist only as a necessity due to its almost secret spot.
-There are daily specials, catering, and cantinas (daily prepped food delivery).
+Odaly’s Delight Cafe has daily specials, catering, and cantinas (daily prepped food delivery).

-A lesser restaurant or cafe in its same position would just use inferior and frozen ingredients but not Odaly’s Delight Cafe.
-I’ve stopped in at Odaly’s countless times and have not been disappointed with anything I’ve eaten.
+A lesser restaurant or cafe in the same position would use inferior frozen ingredients but not Odaly’s Delight Cafe.
+I’ve stopped at Odaly’s (9754 SW 24th St, Miami) countless times and have not been disappointed with anything I’ve eaten.

 Odaly’s Delight Cafe Menu

 The finger foods at Cuban cafés/restaurants are generally a good litmus test to see whether you’ve got a winner or a dud on your hands.
-Odaly’s housemade ham croquetas are made in-house then served with a perfect mayo-based dipping sauce.
+Odaly’s ham croquetas are made in-house and served with a perfect mayo-based dipping sauce.

-The ingredients to the Empanadas didn’t taste like the same leftover meat used at other places.
+The ingredients in the empanadas didn’t taste like the same leftover meat used at other places.
 Also, the fact that there are *Disco Voladores (Flying Saucer Sandwiches) on the menu made my day.